Recreational freshwater fishing licences

 Refunds will not be issued if you bought a licence and did not use it, or if you bought an incorrect or duplicate licence.

-Licence fees go to the Freshwater Fisheries Society of BC and helps:
+Licence fees go to the Freshwater Fisheries Society, funding:

 • Conservation and education programs

-Conservation Surcharge fees go to the Habitat Conservation Trust Foundation to provide grants for fish conservation projects.
+Conservation Surcharge fees go to Habitat Conservation Trust Foundation grants for fish conservation projects.